 Once you’ve used the free printables and calculated your calories based on my last post How Many Calories Do I Need Each Day? you are ready to plug those calories into a macronutrient group.

 For today’s example, I’m going to take my maintenance calories (because that is my current goal) and use them to figure out what types of macronutrients I need to eat each day.

 Step 1: Always start with protein and use the calculation below.
 You’re going to take your bodyweight times .8 or 1 and get your protein grams.
 Then you can take those grams and multiply them by 4 to get your protein calories.

 Body Weight x .8 or 1

 Example: 127lbs x .8 = 101.6g of protein OR 127lbs x 1 = 127g of protein

-Note: Some studies show that your protein intake could be as low as .64 but you would need to experiment with that and see how your body responds.
-It’s important to note that protein can raise your Total Daily Energy Expenditure (Source: Precision Nutrition) so it’s possible that you will burn more calories when digesting proteins which may make a higher protein diet more beneficial for you.
-(See note at bottom of the page for an explanation of this).
+Note: Some studies show that your protein intake could be as low as .64, but you would need to experiment with that and see how your body responds.
+It’s important to note that protein can raise your Total Daily Energy Expenditure (Source: Precision Nutrition), so you may burn more calories when digesting proteins, which may make a higher protein diet more beneficial for you.
+(See note at the bottom of the page for an explanation of this).

 Example: 30% of 1905 (my maintenance calories) is 571 calories.
-Since there are 9 calories per gram of fat I need to divide 571 by 9 63g of fat per day.
+Since there are 9 calories per gram of fat, I need to divide 571 by 9, and I can eat 63g of fat per day.

-Step 3: Now it’s time to use the leftover calories for my carbs (yay math!)
-Just take your total calories and subtract your protein calories and fat calories from above to find your carb calories then divide by four to get your carb grams.
+Step 3: Now, it’s time to use the excess calories for my carbs (yay math!).
+Take your total calories and subtract your protein calories and fat calories from above to find your carb calories, then divide by 4 to get your carb grams.